plan4hub/yoda/docs/MANUAL.md

 Optionally, a title may be given.
 Otherwise a default title "GitHub Issues (owner)/(repo)" is used.

 Further options display, instead of # of open issues, issues opened or closed in the period, or the average duration for issues being open.
+When using these options a further checkbox, termed *Right total* comes into play.
+If checked, the right axis will show the number of open issues, as opposed to the default/unchecked mode where the right axis shows the total opened/closed during the period.

 All arguments may be supplied directly using the URL using default "parameter=<value>" notation with & between.
 The possible arguments are: owner, repolist, startdate, enddate, interval, labelfilter, labelsplit, other, title, user, token, count.